eclipse-tractusx/tractus-x-umbrella/docs/user/network/README.md

 #### Option 1: Adapt `/etc/hosts` file

-The easiest way is to adapt `/etc/hosts` file on your system.
+The most reliable way is to adapt `/etc/hosts` file on your system.

  > **Note**
  > There are two things to consider here.
  > Firstly, the existing entries should not be changed.